google/archat/README.md

     `Settings->Video->Camera` to open the “Settings” page, select “ARChat Virtual Camera” from the drop-down list of cameras.
 9.  (optional) You may tweak the settings of ARChat in the option page of the plugin.
-See the pictures below.
 E.g., Use Meet Captions to “Everyone” to summarize lectures and “yourself” to visualize your speech.
 For 1:1 talk, set sending resolution to 720p in gMeet for the best experience when possible.
 Set background image to Camera.

 ### Directory Structure